has been over two centuries since the moonlit March

 After less than three hours deliberation, the jury acquitted six of the soldiers on all charges.
 Hugh Montgomery and Matthew Killroy--the only two soldiers clearly proven to have fired--were found guilty of manslaughter.

 On December 14, Montgomery and Killroy came into court.
-Asked if their was any reason why the sentence of death should not be passed, the two men invoked "the benefit of clergy," a plea that shifted their punishment from imprisonment to the branding of their thumbs.
+Asked if there was any reason why the sentence of death should not be passed, the two men invoked "the benefit of clergy," a plea that shifted their punishment from imprisonment to the branding of their thumbs.
 As John Adams looked on, the men held out their right thumbs for Sheriff Stephen Greenleaf to brand.

 Not surprisingly, reactions to the verdicts varied.
 Samuel Adams expressed his displeasure in a letter signed "Vindex":